Conceptual Design of the Muonium-to-Antimuonium Conversion Experiment (MACE): Overview of theoretical framework

-According to the SMEFT Lagrangian, we can calculate the experimental observables for muonium-to-antimuonium conversion.
-In experiments, muonium atoms are produced in two spin states: a spin-zero singlet state (para-muonium, denoted as $\mmu_P$) and a spin-one triplet state (ortho-muonium, denoted as $\mmu_V$).
-The conversion probabilities for these two spin states are different but their decay kinematics are the same, making them indistinguishable in MACE.
-It is also important to note that the conversion in a non-zero magnetic field will introduce a suppression to the conversion probability~\cite{Hou:1995np,Fukuyama:2023drl}.
-Therefore, the observed conversion probability is a weighted sum of the two, according to the corresponding spin state fractions
+According to the SMEFT Lagrangian, we can calculate the amplitudes for muonium-to-antimuonium conversion.
+In experiments, muonium atoms are produced in two spin states: spin-zero singlet states (para-muonium, denoted as $\mmu_P$) and spin-one triplet states (ortho-muonium, denoted as $\mmu_{V,m}$, where $m=0,\pm 1$).
+The conversion probability is expressed in terms of the dimensionless mass differences, i.e. $x$ in \cref{sec:pheno of m conv}, under the assumption that the width differences are negligible.
+Each spin state has its own corresponding values for $x$.
+They are given by~\cite{Fukuyama:2021iyw,Fukuyama:2023drl}

-Here, $f_P$ represents the fraction of para-muonium among all produced muonium, with $0<f_P<1$, while the fraction of ortho-muonium is given by $1-f_P$.
-The coefficient $S_B(B_0,f_P)$ represents the suppression factor in a magnetic field $B_0$ corresponds to the spin state population $f_P$.
-According to \cref{Prob_osc}, the conversion probability is expressed in terms of the dimensionless mass and the width differences, i.e. $x$ and $y$ in \cref{def of mass and width differences}.
-Each spin state has its own corresponding values for $x$ and $y$.
-The observed conversion probability is given by

-In this expression, $x_P$ and $y_P$ correspond to the parameters for para-muonium, while $x_V$ and $y_V$ correspond to those for ortho-muonium.
-For para-muonium, the dimensionless mass and the width differences are given by~\cite{Conlin:2020veq,Conlin:2022sga}